x

 Prosecutors say that James Frank Austin Jr. used aid intended to support businesses through the pandemic to instead pay off loans, buy a Bentley and 'enrich' himself

-MACON, Ga. — A Macon man and former state house candidate was indicted by a federal grand jury for allegedly filing for a false COVID loan application and using the funds for personal use, including purchasing a nearly $120,000 Bentley.
+MACON, Ga. — A Macon man and former state house candidate was indicted by a federal grand jury for allegedly filing a false COVID loan application and using the funds for personal use, including purchasing a nearly $120,000 Bentley.

 That's the COVID-19 era program which helped cover payroll expenses for businesses disrupted by the pandemic.